goliviero/software_get_started/python_matplotlib_tutorial/README.md

 About this repository
 =====================

-You will find here various ressources to install and use Matplotlib.
+You will find here various resources to install and use Matplotlib.
 You may also find some Example from various sources that you might be interested in.

 Recommendation
 --------------

->We recommend to give a look at the **Numpy** tutorial first.
+>We recommend giving a look at the **Numpy** tutorial first.

 What is Matplotlib
 ==================